The Cartographer's Daughter · Chapter 65

 No one crossed it out.

-It had admitted that movement, too, required memory, and that any memory good enough to save bodies would eventually become good enough to interest the file.
+The work had begun as shelter and become corridor.
+Now it had done the harder thing: it had admitted that movement required memory, and that any memory good enough to save bodies would eventually become good enough to interest the file.

 Reader tools